|Aluminum Nitride Nanoparticles|

-Epitaxially grown thin film crystalline aluminum nitride is used for surface acoustic wave sensors (SAWs) deposited on silicon wafers because of AlN’s piezoelectric properties.
-One application is an RF filter which is widely used in mobile phones, which is called a thin film bulk acoustic resonator (FBAR).
+Epitaxially grown thin-film crystalline aluminum nitride is used for surface acoustic wave sensors (SAWs) deposited on silicon wafers because of AlN’s piezoelectric properties.
+One application is an RF filter that is widely used in mobile phones, which is called a thin film bulk acoustic resonator (FBAR).
 This is a MEMS device that uses aluminum nitride sandwiched between two metal layers.

 Aluminum nitride is also used to build piezoelectric micromachined ultrasound transducers, which emit and receive the ultrasound and which can be used for in-air rangefinding over distances of up to a meter.